-The Wisconsin Supreme Court recently held that Marquette University breached its contract with Professor McAdams by suspending him for exercising his contractually protected right of academic freedom, McAdams v.
+The Wisconsin Supreme Court recently held that Marquette University breached its contract with Professor John McAdams by suspending him for exercising his contractually protected right of academic freedom, McAdams v.
 Marquette University, 2018 WI 88, 914 N.W.2d 708 (2018).
-Dr. McAdams criticized a graduate teaching instructor by name in a blog on her refusal to allow a student to debate gay rights because "everybody agrees on this."
+McAdams criticized a graduate teaching instructor by name in a blog on her refusal to allow a student to debate gay rights because "everybody agrees on this."
 The blog was publicized in the national press, and the instructor received numerous harassing communications from third parties.
-Marquette suspended Dr. McAdams and demanded an apology as a condition of reinstatement.
-When McAdams sued the district court ruled in favor of the university.
-But on appeal to the state Supreme Court, the Supreme Court found for McAdams.
+Marquette suspended McAdams and demanded an apology as a condition of reinstatement.
+When McAdams sued, the district court ruled in favor of the university.
+But on appeal to the state supreme court, the court found for McAdams.

-In its analysis the court relied on Dr. McAdams' letter of appointment, which was subject to the university's policies, including those found in the faculty handbook.
-Id. at 712 (emphasis added).
-Therefore, the university's faculty handbook, including the below definition of academic freedom, was made a part of Dr. McAdams' employment contract with Marquette:
+In its analysis the court relied on Professor McAdams's letter of appointment, which was subject to the university's policies, including those found in the faculty handbook (Id.
+712, emphasis added).
+Therefore, the university's faculty handbook, including the definition of academic freedom below, was made a part of McAdams's employment contract with Marquette: